-There are natural hazards and human-made hazards across the Town including ravine, valley, river and stream corridors, flood plains, hazardous lands and hazardous sites that may pose threats to human life and risk of damage to property.
+There are natural hazards and human-made hazards across the Town including ravine, valley, river and stream corridors, flood plains hazardous sites and hazardous lands that may pose threats to human life and risk of damage to property.

-Those natural hazards dealt with in this section of the Plan include areas along ravines, valleys, rivers, streams, and riverine flood plains that are susceptible to flooding, erosion and/or unstable slopes.
-Hazardous lands and hazardous sites are located within areas generally shown in regulation mapping issued under the Conservation Authorities Act.
-The limits of hazardous lands or hazardous sites will be confirmed through the development approval process."

-Potential hazards addressed include lands with hazardous forest types susceptible to wildland fire.
+Natural hazards or potential hazards include areas along ravines, valleys, rivers, streams, and riverine flood plains that are susceptible to flooding, erosion and/or unstable slopes, and include lands with hazardous forest types for wildland fire that are susceptible to wildland fire.
 Naturally occurring hazards will be accelerated by climate change and human activity and impact the ecological integrity of the Natural Heritage System.